saleor/saleor-docs/docs/api-process/product.md

 * `first` / `last`

 This argument must be coupled with the number of products you want to get.
-The maximum number of products is 200.
+The maximum number of products per request is 100.
 This input field is required.

 <!-- Marcin to get an example snippet first/last-->